QuotrDiscord/QuotrAPI/README.md

 2. The second reason I'm using SeaORM is that it supports migrations, Async operations, sub-queries, and tests.
 Things that could be useful for features I have in mind.

 ### [Shuttle](https://www.shuttle.rs/)
 1. This is a choice made with heavy consideration of the free tier.
 After all, I don't want to be bleeding money for a learning project, but also because it seems to be a convenient way to host the API.
 I'm putting this here since it requires some level of code integration.
-Should the bot make revenue at all, or even enough to sustain a standalone Nginx server, I will consider migrating to that.

-### Some form of JWT library

 ## Set-up